 The Supreme Court of India has declared that the Right to Privacy is a fundamental right.
-Here's how to teach about the Right to Privacy and respect for others' personal space to your child.
+Here's how to teach your child about respecting the privacy and boundaries people set for themselves.

 'Unanimous ruling by nine-judge bench says privacy is a fundamental right' -The Indian Express

 'Supreme Court rules Right to Privacy as Fundamental Right' - The Economic Times